techidaily/site-win11/source/_posts/unveiling-the-top-9-changes-in-win11-february-2023.md

  One important thing you need to remember about expanding or shrinking the Widgets panel is that Windows 11 remembers the previous state when you close it.
 If the last state of the panel was full-screen, it would open like that the next time you launch it, taking the entire screen space.

- If you are not familiar with Widgets, check out[how to get started with Windows 11's Widgets](<http://If> the previous state of the panel was full-screen, it would take the entire screen space when you launch it next time.) .
+ If you are not familiar with Widgets, check out [how to get started with Windows 11's Widgets](<http://If> the previous state of the panel was full-screen, it would take the entire screen space when you launch it next time.) .

 ## 8\.
 Record Your Screen With the Snipping Tool